 }

-In the above code we use gin Context to receive the posted data and gorm database connection to save the todo.
-After saving the resource we send the resource id with a good & meaningful response to the user.
+In the code above, we use the Gin Context to receive the posted data and the Gorm database connection to save the todo.
+After saving the resource, we send the resource ID back to the user along with a meaningful and informative response.

 // fetchAllTodo fetch all todos